• Skip to main content

 Cinnamon Sugar for Rolling

-• ½ cup granulated sugar
+• 100 grams (½ cup) granulated sugar

 • 1 teaspoon cinnamon, ground

-• 8 oz cream cheese, room temperature
+• 226 grams (8 ounces) cream cheese, room temperature

-• ⅓ cup (42g) powdered sugar, sifted well
+• 40 grams (⅓ cup) powdered sugar, sifted

 Post-bake Cinnamon Sugar Topping

-• ¼ cup (50g) coarse turbinado sugar (sugar in the raw)
+• 50 grams (¼ cup) turbinado sugar, (sugar in the raw)

 INSTRUCTIONS

-• In a heavy-bottomed pot, melt the butter on medium heat.
+• In a heavy-bottomed pot, melt butter on medium heat.
 Continue heating while butter begins to foam.
 Whisk frequently and watch carefully for the change of color from pale yellow to golden brown as the solids separate down to the bottom and the butter begins to brown.
 Remove from heat promptly and set aside to cool.

 • To the bowl of a stand mixer fitted with the paddle attachment, add granulated and brown sugars, egg yolk, pumpkin puree, and vanilla.
 Add the cooled brown butter and mix on medium-low speed until well combined.
 Scrape down sides of bowl.

-• In a separate bowl, whisk together flour, baking soda, salt and spices.
-Once well mixed, add dry ingredients to the wet mixture and mix on low just until no dry ingredient streaks are visible.
+• Add dry ingredients to the wet mixture and mix on low just until no dry ingredient streaks are visible.
 Remove bowl from mixer and mix a few strokes with a spatula to ensure the flour mixture is fully incorporated.

-• Using a 1 ½ Tablespoon cookie scoop (#40), portion out scoops onto a cookie sheet.
+• Mix together sugar and cinnamon in a small bowl.
 Roll each cookie in cinnamon sugar mixture.
 Use your thumb or the end of a wooden spoon (I used the butt end of a citrus reamer) to make an indent in the center of each cookie to hold the cream cheese mixture.
-Don't add the filling yet.
-Place dough into fridge to chill for at least 1-2 hours, or overnight.
+Place dough balls into fridge to chill for at least 1 hour.

 • Once cream cheese and sugar mixture is smooth and without lumps, add the egg and vanilla and mix well.